Niklus/progressive-web-apps/promises/README.md

 # Promises: Async Code Simplified

-Promises offer a better way to handle asynchronous code in JavaScript Nested callbacks dont scale well and are hard to debug
+Promises offer a better way to handle asynchronous code in JavaScript.
+Nested callbacks dont scale well and are hard to debug

 ## Promise Terminology